chbrown/macos-tags/README.md

 ![Image of README.md with Red, Green, and Blue tags](http://i.imgur.com/wIWUULF.png)

-Before OS X 10.9 Mavericks, these were called labels, and there are still constants in the API for label numbers and colors, but tags have superseded labels as of OS X >= 10.9.
+Before OS X 10.9 Mavericks, these were called labels, and there are still constants in the API for label numbers and colors, but tags have superseded labels as of Mac OS X ≥ 10.9.

 ## Install from source